---

 title: "Top Coding Agent Plugins for Automated Test Generation (2026)"

-excerpt: "The best coding-agent plugins for automated test generation in 2026 split into three groups: agent-native E2E plugins (Shiplight, TestSprite), language-specific unit-test generators (Diffblue, Qodo), and governance/mutation tooling (Maisa, Stryker).
-Here is what each does, where it fits, and how to choose by stack and integration model."
+excerpt: "The best coding-agent plugins for automated test generation in 2026 split into three groups: end-to-end generation (Shiplight AI agent-native in your repo, plus Playwright's first-party agent tooling and open-source browser agents like BrowserUse), language-specific unit-test generators (Diffblue Cover, Qodo), and mutation tooling (Stryker).
+Here is what each does, where it fits, and how to tell an agent-native plugin from an MCP wrapper over a vendor cloud."

 publishedAt: 2026-05-16